 The Guest Need Of The Decade

 Every decade, the hospitality industry discovers a guest concern it had been quietly mispricing.
 In the 1990s it was smoking.
 In the 2000s it was Wi-Fi.
 In the 2010s it was sustainability.
-In 2026, across 1,082 travellers in the U.S., U.K. and France, Phocuswright found that the next one is already here and already consequential: bed bug safety.
+In 2026, the next one is already here and already consequential: bed bug safety.

-New 2026 Phocuswright research shows bed bug safety has moved from facilities concern to the single most cited source of worry when travellers book a hotel β ranked above cleanliness, value, and staff in the U.S., U.K., and France.
-This briefing maps three forces that have compounded to make it a booking-layer variable, and shows what the commercial response data looks like when a property certifies.
+New 2026 Phocuswright research shows that pests like bed bugs and roaches are the single most cited source of worry when travellers book a hotel, ranked above cleanliness, value, and staff in the U.S., U.K., and France.
+Bed bug safety has moved from facilities concern to a booking-layer variable, and this briefing maps the three forces that compounded to put it there, alongside what the commercial response data looks like when a property certifies

-The first shift is visible in the booking data itself.
-Across 1,082 travellers surveyed in three key source markets, a Phocuswright study found that pests β led by bed bugs β are the single most-cited source of worry when selecting a hotel.
+The first shift is visible in the booking data itself: across all three source markets, pests outrank every other surveyed concern when travellers select a hotel.
 Not cleanliness.
 Not value.
-Not staff.
+Not staff

 Shift 2: Around 70% of travellers across all segments already scan for hygiene or bed bug reputation

 The second shift: travellers aren't waiting for hotels to address this.
 They're scanning for evidence before they book.
-Roughly seven in ten travellers take at least one bed bug-related research action during hotel selection β searching for reports, checking review mentions, using AI tools to surface safety information, or contacting properties directly about protocols.
+Roughly seven in ten travellers take at least one hygiene or bed bug-related research action during hotel selection – searching for reports, checking review mentions, using AI tools to surface safety information, or contacting properties directly about protocols.

 Shift 3: Around 50% of travellers across all segments wouldn't book a hotel with a recent bed bug review